TviNet/wavesense/README.md

 WaveSense acts like an AI scientist that:

-- **🔍 Analyzes RTL designs** by reading Verilog/SystemVerilog code
+- **Analyzes RTL designs** by reading Verilog/SystemVerilog code
-- **🧠 Generates intelligent test hypotheses** about different features of the design
+- **Generates intelligent test hypotheses** about different features of the design
-- **⚡  Runs targeted simulations** using industry-standard tools (VCS/Verilator)
+- **Runs targeted simulations** using industry-standard tools (VCS/Verilator)
-- **📊 Interprets waveforms** to validate or refute hypotheses
+- **Interprets waveforms** to validate or refute hypotheses
-- **📝 Builds and updates its mental model** documenting the actual behavior of the design
+- **Builds and updates its mental model** documenting the actual behavior of the design
-- **🔄 Iteratively improves** understanding through multiple experimentation cycles
+- **Iteratively improves** understanding through multiple experimentation cycles

 ##  Key Features